The Missing (novel series): Torn

 Cover for Torn, the fourth book.

 Jonah and Katherine land on the decks of Henry Hudson's ship, called the Discovery, moments before a mutiny in the early 17th century.
 JB reveals that John Hudson, one of the kids stolen from history and Henry Hudson's son, is missing completely, and Jonah will have to play his part.
 Jonah and Katherine must survive being on the 17th century boat, with unlikely help from two of the sailors.
 Hudson is trying to find the Northwest Passage that would connect Europe and Asia by way of the Americas.
-A mutiny takes place on the ship, the Discovery, soon after they arrive, and they, along with Hudson and his officers, are banished into the cold bay.
-But instead of the original version they remember, the boat returns for them, led by the first mate.
+During the mutiny, Jonah and Katherine, along with Hudson and his officers, are banished into the cold bay; but instead of the original version of history they remember, the boat returns for them, led by the first mate.
 When they find out that Second has disguised himself as Hudson's first mate and has murdered one of them, Jonah and Katherine have a harrowing time, and then relive the mutiny and banishment, except time splits, showing one version that they already lived (the return of the ship) and one that they live now (continued banishment, the original version).
 They escape the boat after a docking and manage to get into the Damaged Time of 1605.
-They save their friends Brendan, Antonio, Andrea, JB and John White when Jonah rescues everyone from the fire in the Indian village of 1605.
+They save their friends Brendan, Antonio, Andrea, JB, and John White when Jonah rescues everyone from a fire in the Indian village of 1605.
 It then turns out that Second sent John Hudson to 1605.
 John Hudson, called Dalton Sullivan in the 21st century, was already in 1605, living in England.
 JB then concludes that Second unraveled time from 1605 to 1611, made his own new, alternate universe and is sealing it off completely from others.
 JB then sends everyone to the 21st century, where they can live in peace, for a while.

 Torn was released on August 23, 2011.